weerdm/ide-ai-rules/README.md

 Many modern IDEs and editors can integrate with these standardized rules:

-1. 📥 Configure your IDE to recognize the `.rules` directory
+1. 📥 Configure your IDE to recognize the rules directory
 2. 🔄 Some IDEs can automatically apply these standards during development
 3. 💻 AI coding assistants can be configured to follow these guidelines